Charles Lennox, 2nd Duke of Richmond: Smuggling

 The 1740s was a turbulent time for Sussex.
 There was a rise in smuggling gangs; of these probably, the most violent was the notorious Hawkhurst Gang.

 The gang were responsible for the brutal murder of a bootmaker and a customs official.
 Richmond decided to pursue those responsible with a vengeance.
 He began by petitioning the authorities so that a special assize could be held at Chichester.
 He did not trust the local Justices (in West Sussex), as they could not be relied on to convict smugglers.
 He, therefore, obtained authorisation for judges to be brought down from London.
 The judges (Sir Thomas Birch, Sir Michael Foster and Baron Clive) made their way under guard to Goodwood, where Richmond entertained them before the trial.
 His campaign against the gang may have been because it was feared that the smugglers were assisting the Jacobites by providing intelligence to the French.

 All the culprits involved in the murder of the two men were captured and convicted.

 The duke's love of cricket was probably only eclipsed by his enthusiasm for wiping out smuggling in Sussex.
-During Richmond's two-year campaign, against the illegal trade, thirty-five smugglers were executed and another ten died in gaol before they could be hanged.
+During Richmond's two-year campaign, against the illegal trade, thirty-five smugglers were executed and another ten died in jail before they could be hanged.
 However, although his campaign managed to reduce the incidence of smuggling, it was reported by the writer Horace Walpole, in 1752 (after Richmond's death) that Sussex was "stiff" with smugglers.